KILMARNOCK, VIRGINIA

 Image I wanted to capture but couldn’t: Seven riders in a straight line and I was on the rear.
 I could only see the guy in front of me but the low rising sun made for a beautiful silhouette of seven riders on bikes.
 What great shadows.
 I would have loved to have sat up and been able to snap a photo but obviously couldn’t.

 We rode together for about 10 miles when one of the teens dropped off.
-As they were discussing whether or not to slow and wait for him, another dropped and then the third.
+As they were discussing whether or not to slow and wait for him, another dropped, and then the third.
 And I thought they would drop this old guy!
 I was disappointed because I thought I might ride with these guys for most of 90 miles.
-I saw them briefly at the next rest stop (Heathsville, Mile 28) and then never again.
+I saw them briefly at the next rest stop (Heathsville, Mile 28) and then never saw them again.

 I rode solo most of the way to the next stop.
 I passed a few guys along the way and was in visual contact with a rider from Kenya.
 Not too far from the Morattico rest stop (Mile 50) I was passed by three guys in a line riding hard.
-I decided not to chase them and then a woman went flying by and said “those assholes are going so fast.”
-I said “you can ride on their wheel if you want, I’m not.”
+I decided not to chase them and then a woman went flying by and said “Those assholes are going so fast.”
+I said, “You can ride on their wheel if you want, I’m not.”
 I think she was with them and was upset they were dropping her.
 But within a half mile or so I was riding on her wheel and we went into Morattico together.

 Morattico was very pretty.
 It’s hard to believe that the Rappahannock River here, which it borders on, is the same river that flows through Fredericksburg.
-Here is it quite wide just a few miles before it runs into the Chesapeake Bay.
+Here it is quite wide just a few miles before it flows into the Chesapeake Bay.
 The rest stop was at a town museum.
 I visited the very small, and quaint, post office.
-The postmaster saw me and said “we don’t even have a bathroom here.
+The postmaster saw me and said, “We don’t even have a bathroom here.
 We have to go next door.”
 I guess she saw a stranger in bike clothes and assumed I wanted to use the restroom.
 I didn’t.
 Since I work at USPS headquarters in Washington, D.C., I enjoy meeting some of our workers.

-The run in to Morattico was a stem, one of two on the day, and I only saw about six riders on their way back out.
+The run into Morattico was a stem, one of two on the day, and I only saw about six riders on their way back out.
 But when I left I saw a number of riders going to the rest stop.
 I must have been ahead of most riders.

 The routes weren’t well-marked.
 I say that because if I have doubt that I’m on the right road then they’re not well-marked.
-At some intersections there were small arrows pointing direction.
+At some intersections, there were small arrows pointing direction.
 The ride consisted of four loops, and depending on which ride you had to choose the right arrows.
 If you didn’t carry a course map, and I didn’t, you had to remember that we started with pink then went to green, then red, then orange, then red, then green, then pink.
 Easy.

 In other words, if you came to an intersection that had both green and red arrows, you had to remember which one to take.
 They weren’t marked “Century – right” and “Metric – left.”
 Sounds confusing although now once I’m home thinking about it a simple way for century riders was every time we came to two colors, take the new one.
 Of course, that worked only if you could remember which one you were on.
 Sounds simple now but it wasn’t so much out on the road by yourself.